dalekurt/kube-ai/README.md

 ## Security Note

-Kube-AI uses your system's keyring to store the API key securely.
-This is generally more secure than storing it in plain text or environment variables.
-However, the security of the keyring depends on your operating system and its configuration.
-Always ensure you're following best practices for system security.
+Kube-AI stores API keys in the configuration file.
+In a production environment, you may want to implement more secure key storage methods or use environment variables for sensitive information.